How to Connect to a Remote Server Using the Basic SSH Command

 Connecting to the Default Port

-By default, the SSH server listens on TCP port 22.
-If the remote server uses this default port, you do not need to specify any options other than the username and host.
+By default, SSH servers listen on TCP port 22.
+If the remote server uses this default port, you only need the username and host.

 Example: Connecting as user jdoe to the server at 192.168.1.100